pfpack/pfpack-core-flatcollections/README.md

-# PrimeFuncPack Collections
+# PrimeFuncPack Core.FlatCollections

-PrimeFuncPack Collections is a core library pack for .NET consisting of useful collection extensions:
-- Collection equality comparers (implementing value equality);
-- Immutable FlatArray.
+PrimeFuncPack Core.FlatCollections is a set of immutable Flat collections for .NET designed for developing business applications based on functional programming.